openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

    }
 }
 ```
+Note: Either proof or proofs parameter is REQUIRED if the proof_types_supported parameter is non-empty and present in the credential_configurations_supported parameter of the Issuer metadata for the requested Credential.
 Below is a non-normative example of a Credential Request for two Credential instances in an IETF SD-JWT VC [@!I-D.ietf-oauth-sd-jwt-vc] format using a Credential instance identifier and key proof type `jwt`:

 ```